 The Series 2001 Bonds are issued under and subject to the terms of the Trust Agreement and are secured by and payable from the Payments to be made by the City and other security provided in the Covenant of Payment and Granting Clause of the Master Trust Agreement and in accordance with the terms of the Trust Agreement, on a parity with the Outstanding Series 1997 Bonds.
 The City agrees to pay from any legally available source of revenues of the City, including but not limited to the Tax Override Revenues, as and to the extent therein provided, all amounts due and owing with respect to the Series 2001 Bonds issued under the Second Supplemental Trust Agreement according to the provisions of such agreement, including the Maturity Amount thereof, and on a parity with the Outstanding Series 1997 Bonds.
 There shall inure to the benefit of the Series 2001 Bonds the City's pledge, assignment and grant to the Trustee set forth in the Covenant of Payment and Granting Clauses of the Master Trust Agreement, of a lien on, and security interest in, all right, title and interest of the City in and to the Pledged Revenues as and to the extent provided in the Trust Agreement, and on a parity with the Outstanding Series 1997 Bonds.
-There shall increase and to the city in and to the Pledged Revenues as and to the extent provided in the Trust Agreement, and on a parity with the Outstanding Series 1997 Bonds.
-There shall increase and to the city in and to the Pledged Revenues as and to the extent provided in the Trust Agreement, and on a parity with the Outstanding Series 1997 Bonds.
-There shall increase 2001 Bonds, on a parity with the Outstanding Series 1997 Bonds.
+There shall inure to the benefit of the Series 2001 Bonds, on a parity with the Outstanding Series 1997